| Title: | Generating Multi-State Survival Data |

 Vector of dimension three.
 We assume an exponential baseline hazard function with constant hazard rate for each transition. |

-An object with two classes, data.frame
+An object with two classes, data.frame and THMM.

 For generating survival data from the THMM model, the counting process data structure must contain the following variables:

-.
+id, time, state, covariate.
 Each patient is identified by id.

-represents time for each interval of follow-up while variable state
+The variable time represents time for each interval of follow-up while variable state denotes the state of the individual.

-is the (time-fixed) covariate to be studied in the regression model.
+Variable covariate is the (time-fixed) covariate to be studied in the regression model.

 Individuals without change in the time dependent covariate are represented by two lines of data,